AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

 1. After setting up and configuring your delivery, click **[!UICONTROL Edit content]**.

-1. Choose the asset you want to modify using the AI Assistant.
+1. Choose the asset you want to modify using AI Assistant.

 1. From the right-pane menu, choose **[!UICONTROL AI Assistant]**.

-1. Turn on the **[!UICONTROL Reference style]** option so the AI Assistant can generate new content using the reference material.
+1. Turn on the **[!UICONTROL Reference style]** option so AI Assistant can generate new content using the reference material.

 1. Click **[!UICONTROL Upload image]** to include an image that adds context to your variation.